ibm-cloud-docs/resiliency/bcdr-approaches.md

 ## Approach 1: Zero footprint
 {: #Approach1-ZeroFootprint}

-A zero DR footprint has the longest overall recovery time and the lowest cost profile.
+A zero footprint approach has the longest overall recovery time and the lowest cost profile.
 For many organizations, zero footprint is not acceptable for production workloads but a good choice for development, system test, or other workloads that are low on the list of recovery priority.

 Summary of the zero footprint approach: